mantidproject/documents/Design/Fit functions in python.md

 ```
   c.tie({'f1.Sigma': 'f0.Sigma', 'f2.Sigma': 'f0.Sigma', 'f3.Sigma': 'f0.Sigma', ...})
 ```
-Similarly a call to `fixAll` fixes all parameters with the given name to their current value or to a new value if provided.
+Similarly a call to `fixAll` fixes all parameters with the given name to their current value.
 ```
   spectrum.fixAll('FWHM')
-  spectrum.fixAll(FWHM=0.01)
-  spectrum.fixAll({'f1.FWHM': 0.01})
+  spectrum.fixAll('f1.FWHM': 0.01)
 ```
 Calling `fixAll()`/`freeAll()` without arguments fixes/frees all parameters of a function.